Jump to content

 Pull Compensation - options for different fabrics

 When the needle penetrates the fabric and the top embroidery thread connects and wraps around the bobbin embroidery thread it locks and creates a pulling in effect.
-Most fabrics require that Pull Compensation be added in order to compensate for this push and pull effect brought about when you stitch a embroidery design into the fabric.
+Most fabrics require that Pull Compensation be added in order to compensate for this push and pull effect brought about when you stitch an embroidery design into the fabric.
 When stitches are applied to fabric some degree of pull or push may occur.
 The stitches can either pull the fabric in on the sides or push the fabric out on the ends, adding a small amount of extra stitches in the direction of the angle of the fill or column.
-Stitch length (long stitches as satin generate more problem), stitch type, density, underlay, fabric type and even type and amount of stabilizers (tear-away, cut-away, water..any) used are factors that can account for amount pull or push you might experience.
+Stitch length (long stitches as satin generate more problems), stitch type, density, underlay, fabric type and even type and amount of stabilizers (tear-away, cut-away, water.. etc.) used are factors that can account for the amount of pull or push you might experience.
 A very simple description is that pull compensation makes an adjustment to the width of the satin or fill stitch area that in appearance seems to not be wide enough.
+Compensation for pulling is used in 99% of machine embroidery designs.
+In this case, we used a multi-layer complex design from our collection Teddy Bears Machine Embroidery Designs.

 Best compensation value for Wilcom ES 2 drills, cotton - 0.20 T-shirt - 0.35 fleece, jumper - 0.40 lettering - 0.2-0 In other words, a gap may be forming between an outline stitch and a fill stitch area which may result in poor registration of the embroidery design.
 Pull compensation broadens the rows of stitches to adjust for this.
 You will not always see this problem when digitizing the embroidery design and viewing it on your embroidery software screen (example Tajima Pulse Maestro 13), but when embroidering the design, gaps will appear between fill areas or fill areas and outlines.